Chapter 8: Advanced Techniques

 Surface risks before they become blockers.

-down, I'll be blocked on integration testing.
-Flagging it now."
+goes down, I will be blocked on integration testing.
+Flagging it

 Better to flag early than surprise the team later.